NVIDIA-Omniverse/ANARI-USD/README.md

 - If ANARI objects of a certain `name` are not referenced from within any committed timestep, their internal data is only cleaned up when calling `anariDeviceSetParam(d, "usd::garbagecollect", ANARI_VOID_POINTER, 0)`.
 This is adviced after every `anariRenderFrame()` or a subfrequency thereof.

 Specific ANARI timed object parameters (Geometry, Material, Spatialfield, Sampler):
 - A `usd::timestep` parameter to define the time at which `commit()` will add the data to the scenegraph object indicated by `usd::name`, regardless of the global timestep set for the ANARIDevice object.
-The effect of setting this parameter is that the parents objects referencing these "timed objects" will keep a USD-based time-mapping per global timestep.
+The effect of setting this parameter is that the parent objects referencing these "timed objects" will keep a USD-based time-mapping per global timestep.
 This way, a child reference defined at a particular global timestep will point to the data output of the child object at its `usd::timestep`.
 This parameter is applied like any other parameter during `anariCommit`.

 ### Advanced parameters #
 ANARIDevice object parameters: